 Give your wine lover the gift of collecting with confidence and take the guesswork out of selecting bottles for their collection.

 9. Outdoor wine accessories

 Wine is the perfect complement to an outdoor concert, picnic, BBQ or day at the beach.
-But spilled wine — especially when it’s a bottle popped especially for the occasion — is definitely something to cry about.
+This tote is lined to keep wine chilled, and includes a handy cutting board, cheese knife and corkscrew.

 10. Milano serving trays

 These stylish trays are some of our most popular gifts.
 Choose from either the Small Milano Tray or Large Milano Tray — or both, since the small tray was designed to nest inside the large tray, so no extra storage space is required.